-The Jesuit Pupil Profile
+The Jesuit Pupil Profile at St Joseph's

 In June 2018 St Joseph’s introduced a new, whole school initiative- to enhance the Catholicity and Character Education within our school.
 The initiative was based upon the Jesuits’ teaching principles, which proposes a simple but challenging statement of the qualities they seek to develop in pupils, using key words which unfold Ignatius' own stated aim of "improvement in living and learning for the greater glory of God and the common good."
 This provides a practical model for forming and educating the whole child.